 No. All of the U.P.C. numbers are the same and did not change.

 Can my scales handle 3 or even 4 line descriptions?

 Yes.
-Most scales have the ability to print labels with 3-4 lines and we worked closely with the top scale label companies throughout this project to ensure that retailers could seamlessly implement the labeling best practices.
+Most scales have the ability to print labels with 3 to 4 lines and we worked closely with the top scale label companies throughout this project to ensure that retailers could seamlessly implement the best labeling practices.
 Check with your scale manufacturer to determine what your scale is equipped for.

-My scale can only handle 26-32 characters per line.
+My scale can only handle 26 to 32 characters per line.
 Did you account for this?

 Did you do anything with poultry names?

 No. URMIS only applies to fresh beef, pork, lamb, and veal.